Who Are We?

 Having had some experience in paediatric dentistry, our students understand how anxious children can get when visiting the dentist and it is important to us that we try to help children overcome this fear so that it does not continue later in life, having serious implications for their future oral health.
 Introducing children to dentistry in a supportive, friendly environment, like the Teddy Bear Hospital, is an excellent experience for the students as they get to understand more about the causes of children’s anxiety and possible ways to mitigate these in the clinics.
 We look forward to the opportunity to support the children and make their experience at the dentist a fun and stress-free one.

-This year the Teddy Bear Hospital will be a joint venture between the TBH Committee (a New Zealand Medical Students Association group) and members of Medical Students for Global Awareness (MSGA) and Otago Dentistry School.
-The Otago Pharmacy and Physio Schools are also a part of Community Day.
+This year the Teddy Bear Hospital will be a joint venture between the Otago Medical School TBH Committee (a New Zealand Medical Students Association group) and Otago Dentistry School.
+The Otago Pharmacy and Physiotherapy Schools, joined this year by Otago Polytechnic School of Nursing, are also a part of Community Day.
 Together we have a keen interest in children’s health.
 The Teddy Bear Hospital is a great opportunity for MSGA to interact with parents and caregivers, and talk about their experiences of the New Zealand health system.
 This allows us to develop our understanding of the problems that children and caregivers face, building on these experiences throughout our training and in our future careers as doctors.